marineb/showtimes-cli-app/README.md

 # Showtimes

+Welcome!
+This ruby gem will give you movie showtimes near you, from the comfort of your terminal.
-This is a ruby gem to lookup movie showtimes.
-Provide your zipcode, select a theater, and see what movies are playing, and when.
+Enter your zipcode, select a theater, and BAM!
+You'll see what movies are playing near you.

 ## Installation